SharmaTushar1/SharmaTushar1/README.md

 - ⚡ Fun fact: I like to play guitar.
 - 👌🏼 Interests: Problem Solving  , Tech, Music, Workout, Science, and random fun facts.
 - 🔍 Looking for: Internships and SDE roles
-- 👨🏼‍💻 Problem solving profiles: <a href = "https://leetcode.com/SharmaTushar1/">Leetcode</a>, <a href = "https://auth.geeksforgeeks.org/user/jameshowlett/practice/"> GeeksforGeeks</a>
+- 👨🏼‍💻 Problem solving profiles: <a href = "https://leetcode.com/SharmaTushar1/">Leetcode</a>, <a href = "https://auth.geeksforgeeks.org/user/jameshowlett/practice/"> GeeksforGeeks</a>, <a href = "https://app.codesignal.com/profile/sharmatushar1">CodeSignal</a>

 ### Connect with me: